sematext/oxdpus/README.md

 curl: (7) Failed to connect to 172.17.0.2 port 80: No route to host
 ```

-You can remove the IP from the blackist or even completely unload the program:
+You can remove the IP from the blacklist or even completely unload the program:

 ```bash
 $ oxdpus remove --ip=172.17.0.2